NEZNAMY/TAB/.github/wiki/feature_guide_nametags.md

 ```
 This can also be achieved with commands, in this case `/tab player _NEZNAMY_ tagprefix "&4&lAdmin &r"` or `/tab playeruuid _NEZNAMY_ tagprefix "&4&lAdmin &r"`.

 Properties can also be set as "default" for everyone who does not have them defined.
 For that purpose, a group keyword `_DEFAULT_` was made.
+Example:
 **groups.yml**
 ```
 admin: